s-almeda/shmspace/public/christmas2025messages.md

 HIIII TIM thank you for being my lab / Berkeley / grad school bestie and the person I turn to when I need to send a URL to someone and ask, "hey does this work?"

-my life (and my ability to write typescript) is so much better because you are a recurring character.
+my life (and my ability to write typescript) is so much better because you are a recurring character in my world, and I'm so so grateful.
 Thank you for always reminding me that the good ol' days are right now -- and making those good ol' memories there with me.

 I hope the rest of your holiday time is as restful and awesome as can be, and that you have a happy new year.
 I can't wait until you're back so we can hang out again!!!